Blog

 You can’t secure what you can’t see.
 Asset visibility is the foundation of cybersecurity because every security control, policy, and response action relies on accurate knowledge of existing assets, their configurations, and their exposure to risk.

 The stakes are high.
-According to Cybersecurity Ventures, the average cost of a data breach now exceeds $4.4 million globally and more than$10 million in the US, underscoring how quickly visibility gaps turn into material impact.
+According to IBM’s Cost of a Data Breach Report 2025, the average cost of a data breach is $4.44 million globally, underscoring how quickly visibility gaps turn into material impact.

 In cloud-driven, remote, and constantly changing environments, asset visibility is no longer a basic IT function.
 It is a core security capability that determines whether cybersecurity strategies successfully reduce risk or leave critical blind spots behind.